demetrigeras/ethereum-wallet-tracker-/README.md

 # ethereum-wallet-tracker-

-In the project I took a wallet from etherscan and then used the infura.io api to fetch the transactions From To and Value.
+In this project I took a wallet from etherscan and then used the infura.io api to fetch the transactions From To and Value.
 Below is the github link to the project:

 https://github.com/demetrigeras/ethereum-wallet-tracker-